acikgozb/dotfiles/README.md

 The usage of the tools are the same, regardless of the installation method.
 Please refer to each tool's documentation to see their usage.

+## <a id="neovim"></a> Neovim

+The most complex configuration in this repository belongs to Neovim.
+For detailed information about my Neovim plugins and how everything is set up, please refer to [here](neovim-readme-link).

 ## <a id="todo"></a> TODO

-- When the main limitations with the installation are resolved, I will explain the Neovim configuration in detail since it is the most complex and unique configuration in this repository.
 - Add Fedora to the supported list of distrubitions.